gcalacdayuniv/2026lms/README.md

 * **`GAS_WEBHOOK_URL`**: The proxy endpoint used to transmit base64 payloads to Google Apps Script.

 ## Recent Feature & Security Updates
+* **Profile Layout Revamp & Modals:** The sidebar profile panel was refined for a cleaner look.
+Instead of cards, data (Course, Year, Section, Email, Contact Number) is displayed in simple text lines.
+On portrait mobile displays, the sidebar takes up 80% of the screen width with the background layered in a backdrop-blur.
+The Change Password feature was successfully abstracted into a dedicated floating modal.
+* **Enrollment Safety Gate:** Inserted a native browser confirmation prompt when a student attempts to enroll in a module to prevent accidental enrollments.
 * **Dashboard UX Redesign & Sliding Sidebar:** The frontend architecture was restructured to include a full width application layout containing a top fixed navigation header.
-The user's personal context and settings were shifted into an interactive sliding right panel to declutter the main viewing area for module browsing.
 * **Security & Credential Management:** Introduced the `/api/change-password` endpoint.
 Users can now securely update their password directly from their profile sidebar.
-The edge network handles hashing standardizations and strict validations natively.
-* **Role Restructuring:** The default user registration role was formally shifted to `Student` across the SQL schema and backend allocation flows.
-* **Course & Enrollment Pipeline:** Implemented a new decoupled modular domain file (`course.js`) enabling role-based dashboard architectures.
 * **Avatar Storage Optimization & Hotlinking Bypass:** Updated the database schema approach to store Google Drive file URLs instead of heavy Base64 strings to drastically conserve D1 SQL storage limits.

 ## Development Directives
 When asked to add features, debug, or refactor, you must strictly adhere to the following rules:

 1. **Enforce the Architecture via File Separation:** Group logic into its specific domain file inside the `js/` directory.
-Use internal namespace objects (e.g., `AuthModule`, `AppRouter`, `CourseModule`).
+Use internal namespace objects.
 2. **No Build Step / Native ES Modules:** Do not suggest npm packages, Webpack, or JS frameworks (React/Vue).
 Rely exclusively on native browser Web APIs and ES Modules (`import`/`export`).
 3. **Strict Static Deployment Constraints:** The frontend is deployed via Cloudflare Pages via GitHub, which ONLY allows `.html`, `.css`, and `.js` files.
 Never suggest creating `.json` files for the frontend.
 4. **Database & Security Integrity:** All new database records MUST utilize `crypto.randomUUID()` for primary keys.
 The backend API must NEVER require an `api_secret` from the frontend (security is handled via strict CORS origins).
 D1 batch operations (`env.DB.batch`) should be used for multiple insertions.